Hare coursing: Welfare arguments

 Until the 1970s, there was a dearth of scientific evidence on the welfare impact of coursing.
-The first thorough study was carried out in 1977–79 by the Universities Federation for Animal Welfare (UFAW), albeit that it said that it was "not easy to draw conclusions from these reports".
+The first thorough study was carried out in 1977–79 by the Universities Federation for Animal Welfare (UFAW), but it said that it was "not easy to draw conclusions from these reports".
 According to a review of this study conducted for the Burns Inquiry, "Of the 53 hares killed, 43 had neck injuries, 18 of which were inflicted by the handler (as evidenced from a clean break and no teeth marks).
 No clean breaks were believed to have been caused by dogs (where tooth marks were evident).
 The UFAW team's assessment was that all chest injuries would have been quickly fatal (in six cases these included a punctured heart); 10 animals without neck injuries had chest injuries.
 Abdominal injuries included six punctured livers, but generally involved a ruptured gut.
 In the UFAW team's opinion, hindleg and back injuries could have been extremely painful until chest or neck injuries were inflicted".

 The Burns Inquiry, set up by the UK Government to examine hunting with dogs in England and Wales, which included coursing, concluded that "We are ... satisfied that being pursued, caught and killed by dogs during coursing seriously compromises the welfare of the hare.
 It is clear, moreover, that, if the dog or dogs catch the hare, they do not always kill it quickly.
 There can also sometimes be a significant delay, in driven coursing, before the picker-up reaches the hare and dispatches it (if it is not already dead).
 In the case of walked-up coursing, the delay is likely to be even longer".